orf53975/Telesharp/README.md

 ### Telesharp
-Telesharp is libary, which can help you to create bots for Telegram with C#.
+Telesharp is library, which can help you to create bots for Telegram with C#.

 #### Creating bots
 <b>Use the token sent by [@BotFather](http://telegram.me/BotFather)</b>